5 ways to feel more connected to your baby

 If they work, do them.
 Some of them may make you feel a little uncomfortable.
 This is like dipping your toe into the water of hope and possibility.
 It’s like a muscle that you need to strengthen.
 The more you do it, the easier it will be.
 But please don’t put additional pressure or stress on yourself if you find them triggering.
 Be gentle with yourself.

-Here are 5 ways to feel connected to your baby while pregnant after infertility or loss.
+Here are 5 ways to feel connected to your baby while pregnant after loss.

 Find a quiet place to sit and place your hands on your belly.
 Take a few deep breaths and when you inhale, feel the air expand into your belly.
 Watch your hands rise and fall with each inhale and exhale.
 Feel your belly rise and fall.
 If your thoughts start wandering toward the negatives, gently nudge them back to where you are right now.
 And right now, you are safe, and your baby is in your belly.